byoigres/rmotd/src/markdown/what-is-this.en.md

 Minutes you can use to improve yourself.

 Going out to jog only takes 20 to 30 minutes, if you are a good reader you can easily read a page of a book every minute, do you have an idea of a project and do not know where to start?
 Invest five minutes to think and develop the idea.
 In fact 300 minutes is approximately 20% of the day.
-Investing 20% of your time to improve yourself does not sound as a bad idea, think well in what you invest every minute of the day and use them wisely.
+Investing 20% of your time to improve yourself is not a bad idea, think well in what you invest every minute of the day and use them wisely.

 > The key is in not spending time, but in investing it. <p><small>Stephen R. Covey</small></p>